gaxkalik/Waritics/README.md

 **Installation:**

-To install and set up the project, follow these steps:

-	Clone the repository: `git clone https://github.com/ArmenB2003/Waritics.git` then go to  game directory: `cd Waritics`
+To install and set up the project clone the repository: `git clone https://github.com/ArmenB2003/Waritics.git` then go to  game directory: `cd Waritics`

 To run the program: